mentee-global/mentee/frontend/README.md

 ### `yarn install`

-This installs all the dependencies that are currently being used by the react application.
-Make sure that there exists a `yarn.lock`
+Installs all the dependencies that are currently being used by the react application.
+It is recommended that you do this every time you merge.

 ### `yarn start`